DL4mHealth/Medformer/README.md

 ## Run Experiments
-For Linux users, run each method's shell scripts in `scripts/classification/`.
+Before running, make sure you have all the processed datasets put under `dataset/`.
+For Linux users, run each method's shell script in `scripts/classification/`.
 You could also run all the experiments by running the `meta-run.py/` file, which the method included in _skip_list_ will not be run.
 For Windows users, see jupyter notebook `experimenets.ipynb`.
 All the experimental scripts are provided cell by cell.
+The gpu device ids can be specified by setting command line `--devices` (e,g, `--devices 0,1,2,3`).
+You also need to change the visible gpu devices in script file by setting `export CUDA_VISIBLE_DEVICES` (e,g, `export CUDA_VISIBLE_DEVICES=0,1,2,3`).
+The gpu devices specified by commend line should be a subset of visible gpu devices.

 After training and evaluation, the saved model can be found in`checkpoints/classification/`;